chadsantiago/Flames/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install all the requirements that we will need in this project.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install all the requirements.

 ```bash
 pip install -r requirements.txt